jasonblalock-cookbooks/chef_chruby_install/README.md

 **node[:chruby_install][:auto]** - Automatically switch to the ruby specified in a .ruby-version file.
 The default is: true.

+**node[:chruby_install][:users]** - Hash of users to provide chruby using the user recipe.
+For each user entry, use_embedded, use_rvm, use_rbenv, use_rbfu and default_ruby can be defined, otherwise it will use the global settings or the default ones.

 # Recipes

 default - installs chruby
+user - installs chruby and provides it to the specified users with specific settings.

 # Author